 Along with the guidance, “Start with Security,” the agency said Tuesday it will hold a series of educational conferences to be held across the country, beginning Sept.
 9 in San Francisco.
 There’s also an accompanying new web site.

 The initiative could fill in some gaps for companies, which have struggled to figure out exactly what the FTC means by “reasonable” security.
+If you may be one of those companies that may be struggling to comply with data security, you may want to take a look into different data security solutions.

 Among all the cases the FTC has brought, just about all of them have settled, except for a couple of defendants, such as Wyndham Worldwide and LabMD, which chose to fight.
 The companies have accused the agency of overstepping its authority and failing to spell out what is adequate data security.
 Both cases are still in litigation.